 How long the test takes

 The test usually takes 30 to 60 minutes but can take as long as 2 hours.

 How It Feels

-You will not have pain from the magnetic field or radio waves used for the MRI.
-The table you lie on may feel hard, and the room may be cool.
+You won't have pain from the magnetic field or radio waves used for the MRI test.
 You may be tired or sore from lying in one position for a long time.